 There are three large blotches on each side of the head that will distinguish Ouachita map turtles from all our other map turtles.
 One is behind the eye, one is just below the eye, and the third is just below the mouth line.
 These blotches are big enough to be seen with a good pair of binoculars, but be careful.
 Less than three light lines reach the eye.

 Females grow much larger than the males.
 Adult males have long claws on the front feet, and a long, thick tail with the cloacal opening past the edge of the carapace.
 Young have brighter shells and light yellow or orange rings that fades quickly, a dark pattern on the plastron, and a pronounced vertebral keel.

-The Ouachita map turtle, Graptemys ouachitensis ouachitensis is the only subspecies found in Iowa.
-The Ouachita map turtle was once considered a subspecies of the false map turtle, Graptemys pseudogeographica, until Vogt (1993) elevated it to a full species.
-Even so, Vogt (1981) and Ewert (1979) mention that these two races hybridize (or intergrade) and that young from a single clutch will represent both forms.
+The Ouachita map turtle Graptemys ouachitensis ouachitensis is the only subspecies found in Iowa.
+The Ouachita map turtle was once considered (and still is, by some) a subspecies of the false map turtle, Graptemy pseudogeographica, until Vogt (1993) elevated it to a full species.
+Even so, Vogt (1981) and Ewert (—-) mention that these two races hybridize (or intergrade) and that young from a single clutch will represent both forms.
 Adults in the Mississippi River will sometimes be intermediate in appearance.